 Fill glass with ice, add all ingredients and stir.

 If you can’t be bothered with mixed drinks I would like to encourage everyone to get into sherry this summer!
 Sherries are great paired with food and also refreshing when served on their own, always chilled, of course.
 50ml of dry sherry has only 58 kcal, and slightly sweeter ones 68 kcal.
 I would skip the syrupy-sweet sherries, such as Pedro Ximenez, as these are high on sugar.
 Read my previous articles on sherry for more details on how to serve and correctly store them to get the most out of your drink.

-There’s no way we can spend the summer without drinking champagne, prosecco or cava.
+There’s no way we can spend the summer without drinking champagne, prosecco or other sparkling wines.
 Luckily, there’s only 80 to 120 calories in one 125ml glass.
 If you only fancy something fizzy, just add soda to your white wine to create white wine spritzer – this way you get more to drink and the same calories.